About the scheme

 Will the beach be closed when the rock is delivered?

 For health and safety reasons, some localised beach closures will be necessary while the rock is being unloaded.
-The rock deliveries will be done at high tide and then manoeuvred into place.
+The rock deliveries will be done at high tide and then moved into place.
 Signs and traffic marshals will direct members of the public to safe locations to watch the rock delivery.

 Are the slopes behind the promenades going to be affected?